Felipe Maíllo Salgado

-Felipe Maíllo Salgado (Born in Monforte de la Sierra, Salamanca in 1944).
-Philologist, historian and Spanish Novelist.
-Professor of Arabic and Islamic Studies at Salamanca University, accredited as Professor by the Spanish University Council in 2008.
-Awarded the "María de Maeztu" prize to research excellence by Salamanca University, in 2010.
+Felipe Maíllo Salgado (born 1944 in Monforte de la Sierra, Salamanca) is a Spanish philologist, historian and novelist.
+He is a professor of Arabic and Islamic Studies at the University of Salamanca, accredited by the Spanish University Council in 2008.
+He was awarded the María de Maeztu prize for research excellence by the University of Salamanca in 2010.

 Biography

-He lived in several countries since his early teens: France, USA, Central America and Singapore.
+He has lived in several countries since his early teens, including France, the United States, various Central American countries, and Singapore.
 After working as a merchant seaman for many years he returned to Spain around the time of the Spanish transition to democracy.
-Graduated in Spanish Philology and Geography & History by Salamanca University (1978) and in Semitic Philology by University of Granada (1979), earning a doctorate in Spanish Philology at Salamanca University by 1981.
-Later he studied Arabic Language and Islamic Law at Cairo University (between 1983 and 1986).
+He graduated with a degree in Spanish Philology and Geography and History from the University of Salamanca (1978) and in Semitic Philology from the University of Granada (1979) and earned a doctorate in Spanish Philology from the University of Salamanca in 1981.
+He later studied the Arabic language and Islamic law at Cairo University between 1983 and 1986.

-While teaching both at Salamanca University and at National University of Tres de Febrero in Buenos Aires, his research activities are centered in three different fields:

-1- The study of Language as an essential tool for historical analysis.

-2- The translation of historical sources, as well as other texts from Classical Arabic to Spanish.
+While teaching both at the University of Salamanca and the National University of Tres de Febrero in Buenos Aires, his research activities are centered in three different fields: the study of language as an essential tool for historical analysis; the translation of historical sources, as well as other texts from Classical Arabic to Spanish; and Islamic law.